A guided TFTP Server recovery tool for macOS

 Which OpenWrt firmware file should I choose?

-Does Router Recovery flash OpenWrt automatically?
+Does Router Recovery guarantee the OpenWrt flash?